Do you want to build your own houseboat?

 Some of these floating houses would also be a good way to stretch retirement finances when you really can’t afford that “second home.”

-So if you’re going to build a boat, why not combine it with a tiny house and build one you can spend some time on!
-Think about building a houseboat!
+So if you’re going to build a boat, why not think about building a houseboat!
 And building a little tiny home that floats isn’t really as crazy as it might sound…or that hard either.

 But it does take patience and dedication . . . and often, some good friends.